 Play, Mute, or Solo Staff |

 Another option allows you to mute all staves except one (or a few) staff(s) that you wish to temporarily "solo".
 The play/mute status of the other staves are only temporarily changed.
 Once you remove the solo status of all staves, any staff that was previously playing will continue to play, and any staff that was previously muted will continue to be silent.
-To temporarily solo one staff so that no other staves are heard:

 -- OR --